nopSolutions/nopCommerce-Docs/user-guide/installing/faq.md

 Also, you can enable "stdoutLogEnabled" (set to "true") in your web.config.
 Then you'll see a detailed error at the `\logs\` directory

-For versions before 4.00 to find out what went wrong you need to turn off the custom errors mode.
+For versions below 4.00 to find out what went wrong you need to turn off the custom errors mode.

 1. Open web.config file
 2. Find out the following line `<customErrors defaultRedirect="errorpage.htm" mode="RemoteOnly">`